TomDDG/ZXPicoMD/README.md

 ## BoM

 - A Pico or Pico W
-- Traco Power TSR 1-2450 (9v to 5v, 1 Amp) - https://www.tracopower.com/int/model/tsr-1-2450 (you can use alternatives these are just the best and very efficient, if you do use alternatives remember you may need additional circuitary)
+- Traco Power TSR 1-2450 (9v to 5v, 1 Amp) - https://www.tracopower.com/int/model/tsr-1-2450 (you can use alternatives these are just the best and very efficient, if you do use alternatives remember you may need additional circuitry)
 - SparkFun Logic Level Converter - Bi-Directional (BOB-12009) - https://www.sparkfun.com/products/12009
 - SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306).
 Be very careful of the GND & VCC placement as they are sometimes reversed
 - Adafruit Micro SD SPI or SDIO Card Breakout Board - https://www.adafruit.com/product/4682